-The Career Assistance Advisor (CAA) is here to provide career counseling for any and all members of Team Buckley, with specialized knowledge in Retraining, Commissioning, and various additional retention programs.
+The Developmental Advisor (DA) is here to provide career counseling for any and all members of Team Buckley, with specialized knowledge in Retraining, Commissioning, and various additional retention programs.

-Mandatory courses ran by the CAA include: First Term Enlisted Course (FTEC), NCO Professional Enhancement Seminar (NCOPES), Informed Decision Seminar (IDS), and the SNCO Professional Enhancement Seminar (SNCOPES).
+Mandatory courses ran by the DA include: First Term Enlisted Course (FTEC), NCO Professional Enhancement Seminar (NCOPES), Informed Decision Seminar (IDS), and the SNCO Professional Enhancement Seminar (SNCOPES).

-The Career Assistance Advisor is currently MSgt Dustin Hoffman, may be reached via email at dustin.hoffman.2@spaceforce.
+The Developmental Advisor is currently MSgt Dustin Hoffman, may be reached via email at dustin.hoffman.2@spaceforce.